richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 To convert them to appropriate format, use the python file called _convert_datasets.py_.

+Or it can be downloaded from <a href="https://drive.google.com/file/d/1Fe3DjPOGgzNmlnJj0yn0WTUazh3ojL8k/view?usp=drive_link">here<a/>.

 ## Requirement
 Make sure you have the following dependencies installed: